nnichols/nnichols.github.io/_posts/dnd/krug/2019-01-04-friends-with-benefits.markdown

 He begins resting against a lamp post while the rest of the party talks to the silver dragonborn they had met earlier.
 While disappointed he didn't get to exact holy vengeance, Arminius is pleased that the painting has been recovered.
 He has been granted authority to produce a reward they can collect from city hall, but needs to know a name to address it to.
-After a short pause, their champion, and voice of reason, steps forward: "We're Krug 'n' Krew."
+After a short pause, their champion, their voice of reason, the true hero of this story, steps forward: "We're Krug 'n' Krew."
 Thaelen falls in the snow and begins yelling to himself.
 Used to the wizard's antics, the group also turns the darkling over to Arminius.
 The group decides to collect their 42 gold, and returns to the tavern.